ACCESS-NRI/access-nri-intake-catalog/docs/index.rst

     how the catalog is being used on Gadi and how we can improve it.
 This information is collected in accordance with the privacy policy detailed
     `here <https://reporting.access-nri-store.cloud.edu.au/>`_.
-    We do note collect any information that could be used to identify a user, such usernames.
+    We do not collect any information that could be used to identify a user, such as usernames.
 For more information on telemetry, please see :ref:`telemetry`.